Kēōkea, Maui County, Hawaii

-Kēōkea is an unincorporated community, census-designated place (CDP), and Hawaiian home land on the island of Maui in Maui County, Hawaii, United States.
+Kēōkea (Hawaiian for 'the sound of white [caps]') is an unincorporated community, census-designated place (CDP), and Hawaiian home land on the island of Maui in Maui County, Hawaii, United States.
 It is situated on Hawaii State Highway 37 (the Kula Highway) at North Latitude 20.71 degrees, West Longitude 156.36 degrees.
 Its elevation is 2860 ft above sea level.
 As of the 2020 census its population was 2,199, up from 1,612 in 2010.

 Agriculture, forestry and ranching, which are supported by the area's fertile though often rocky volcanic loams, are important around this settlement, which has a temperate climate because of its elevation.
 Tourism also contributes to the local economy.
 The area around Kēōkea is characterized by a steep precipitation gradient: lowlands just 5 mi to the northwest have mean annual precipitation of less than 16 in, while higher elevations 10 mi to the northeast see 140 in.
 Kēōkea has a mean annual precipitation of about 32 in.